 To petition for your child, you will need:

 - A form I-130, Petition for Alien Relative

 - Evidence of your U.S. citizenship or legal permanent residency (“Green Card”)

 - Fees and auxiliary items required by the immigration service

 call our experienced Austin child citizenship attorneys at Walker Gates Vela can help bring your child to the United States.
 We believe in keeping families together, and will work tirelessly to help you achieve that dream.
-To learn more about our services, contact our firm today by calling (512) 633-1785 for our Austin office or (361) 356-4502 for our Corpus Christi office.
+To learn more about our services, contact our firm today.

 505 East Huntland Drive,